Calvert 22 Foundation: Calvert 22 Space

 Since its opening in 2009, Calvert 22 Space staged exhibitions of over 1,500 artists and photographers from the New East.
 They included Sanja Iveković, Alexander Brodsky, Neue Slowenische Kunst, and Olga Chernysheva.
-Curators of exhibitions included Lina Dzuverović, David Stork, David Elliot, Kate Bush, Isaac Julian, Mark Nash, Joseph Backstein and Yara Bubnova.
+Curators of exhibitions included Lina Dzuverović, David Thorp, David Elliott, Kate Bush, Isaac Julian, Mark Nash, Joseph Backstein and Yara Bubnova.
 Calvert 22 Space was home to the Calvert 22 Bookshop and the Calvert 22 Café, which hosted pop-ups, supper clubs and book launches.

 The photography exhibition, Close and Far, held at Calvert 22 Space was named by The Guardian as one of the 10 best photography exhibitions in the world in 2014.

 Calvert 22 Space closed in December 2018 moving most of its activities online.
 The foundation continued to hold events and exhibitions with partner institutions in the UK and internationally.

 The Calvert Journal

 In 2013, the foundation launched The Calvert Journal, a digital magazine of contemporary New East culture, including art, film, architecture, design, fashion and avant-garde culture.
 It was updated daily with reportage, comment and photography, by an editorial team in London and a network of contributors in the New East.
 Initially launched with a Russian focus, The Calvert Journal since broadened its scope to include all 29 countries in the New East region.